Postage stamps and postal history of Iceland

-This is a survey of the postage stamps and postal history of Iceland.
 Regular mail service in Iceland was first established by a charter of 13 May 1776, and on 1 January 1873, Iceland issued its first postage stamps.
 The design was the same as for the Danish numeral issue of the time (numeral of value surmounted by a crown all inside an oval), denominated with values ranging from 2 to 16 skilling, and inscribed ÍSLAND.
 All are scarce or rare, and used copies are especially hard to find.

 Chronology

 20 aurar, 1882 (used at Vopnafjörður?)

 In 1876 the currency changed to eyrir (pl. aurar) and króna.
 This meant new stamps, which were issued beginning in August.
 The same basic design, with some changes of color and perforation, continued in use through 1901.
 In 1897 a shortage of 3-aurar stamps led to the overprinting of 5-aurur stamps with þrir or þrir / 3; these are rare, and unfortunately excellent counterfeits have been produced.

 In 1902 the numeral stamps were officially withdrawn and declared invalid for postage, since a new set depicting King Christian IX was to be issued.
 But then the Minister of Iceland changed his mind for reasons which are still unclear and had the numerals reissued, overprinted Í GILDI / '02--'03 in red or black, the overprint indicating that they were still valid.
 While some of the overprints are common, costing the collector less than one US dollar or one euro, others are among the great rarities of Icelandic philately.
 There are also many inverts and typographical errors to be found.